lunarc/lunarc_docs/docs/aurora_faq.md

 ## What is the maximum job time on Aurora?
 This has not been changed.
 We still allow batch jobs to ask for up to 168 hours, which is 7 days.

-## I can not access Aurora using the Lunarc HPC desktop
-The Lunarc HPC Desktop is not yet operational on Aurora.
-We currently expect availability in a few weeks.

 ## Could you please install software for me
 Many packages that were installed in standard locations have now been moved to the module system.
 Please search for the package using `module spider` before contacting the helpdesk.